 Run the Numbers

 If your house is on city or municipal water supply, you can call the water utility and ask for their latest water quality report.
 Many utilities also post reports online.
 These reports can be very technical, and they don't necessarily reflect the water quality directly at your tap because the water is tested as it leaves the treatment facility, and water can pick up minerals from the piping en route to your house.
-However, water quality reports can provide an idea of the water hardness in your area (water hardness is a naturally occurring condition and varies by region and by individual source).
+However, water quality reports can provide an idea of the water hardness in your area.

 Water hardness is commonly reported in milligrams per liter (mg/L) as calcium carbonate.
 Note the value of calcium carbonate in the report and compare it to the following scale used by the U.S. Geological Survey: